Get insider access

 Nikon Z 5

 The Canon EOS R7 is a bit better than the Nikon Z 5 but uses a smaller APS-C sensor.
 The Canon offers more unless you need full-frame image quality and low-light performance.
 It has a much faster burst rate for action photography and a more effective autofocus system.
-It's also more capable for advanced video work and has better battery life.
+It's also more capable for advanced video work and has a better battery life.
 That said, the Nikon is a great deal if you need a full-frame camera that's relatively affordable.

 + Show more